Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 ] // [sh! focus]
 ```

 Be aware that in this case the "//" has its own "explanation", but in other languages like Rust it's in just one or in the case of CSS in three.
-Because of that we can't rely on the existence of a simple content explaination that includes just the marker and command - believe me, I'd love it to be that way.
+Because of that we can't rely on the existence of a simple content explanation that includes just the marker and command - believe me, I'd love it to be that way.

 So now we know as humans where to look, let's make the computer do stuff!